ls1intum/Artemis/docs/dev/guidelines/server.rst

     public record PostDTO(Post post, MetisCrudAction action) {}

-This is a good example for a DTO, since it only contains very little information in the form of boxed primitive types and an enum value:
+This is a good example for a DTO, because it only contains very little information in the form of boxed primitive types and an enum value:

 .. code-block:: java